Abinaya-Ganesh/Computer_vision_and_NLP_projects/README.md

   1. CNN_project file has all the architectures, training and evaluation part.

-  2. The loss and other metrics are converted to CSV files.
-I have uploaded them as well under the folder csv files.
+  2. The loss and other metrics are pickled.
+I have uploaded the pickled files as well.

   3. CNN_plot file consists of the plotted loss curve and other evaluation metrics table.